logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/configuring-integration-with-hp-quality-center/disconnecting-the-quality-center-server/_index.md

 If no further connection between a TestArchitect repository and Quality Center is required, you may terminate it.

-**Tip:** It should be noted that the following is not an essential process.
+{{<tip>}} It should be noted that the following is not an essential process.
 A connection to a third party tool \(such as Quality Center or Team Foundation Server\) is only active when it is in use.
 Hence, leaving a tool “connected” only really means that the repository is configured to allow for such a connection to be activated when needed.
 Also, while it is true that only a single external tool may be connected at a given time, configuring a repository to connect to a new tool has the effect of *automatically* disconnecting any other tool that is already connected.

 To disconnect a TestArchitect repository from a Quality Center server: